Stressed out? Your dentist can tell

-"It's hard for most people to identify how much stress they're experiencing and to what degree it's affecting their body until they get sick," says Ken Sutherland, DDS, a Delta Dental senior dentist consultant.
-"Regular six-month dental checkups are a first-line of defense for detecting stress-related disorders early."
+"It's hard for most people to identify how much stress they're experiencing and to what degree it's affecting their body until they get sick," said Kevin Sheu, DDS, director of professional services for Delta Dental.
+"Regular six-month dental checkups can be the first line of defense for detecting stress-related disorders early."

 Bruxism is the technical term for grinding teeth and clenching jaws.
 Although it can be caused by sleep disorders, an abnormal bite or teeth that are missing or crooked, it can also be caused by stress and anxiety.
 Nervous tension, anger and frustration can cause people to start showing the signs of bruxism without even knowing it.